AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

   ];
 ```

-When you long-press a message, you can modify the pop-up menu by adjusting the order and content.
+You can modify the pop-up menu by adjusting the order and content.
 For example, you can remove the copy option (`MessageLongPressActionType.copy`) in the `ChatUIKitSettings.msgItemLongPressActions` menu.
-When you long-press a text message, copying will no longer be available.

 ### Set whether to open the message thread